-If you or a student you know is experiencing a family emergency, or death of someone close, and need to miss several days of class, contact the Associate Dean of Students to arrange for official notification to the student’s faculty.
+If you or a student you know is experiencing a family emergency, or death of someone close, and needs to miss several days of class, contact Dr. Tomás Aguirre, the Vice President for Student Life & Chief Diversity Officer, at firstname.lastname@example.org to arrange for official notification to the student’s faculty.

 Official notification serves to verify to faculty that the student is missing class for a legitimate personal reason.
 It is up to the faculty member and their classroom attendance policy to determine whether individual absences will be excused.
 Students are responsible for making up any missed work during an absence.